8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/content.md

 Every HTML element (sometimes referred to as a tag) starts with a [left angle bracket](https://en.wikipedia.org/wiki/Bracket) (less than sign), followed by one or more letters, and followed by a right angle bracket.
 This describes the opening tag.

-The content may be plain text or other HTML elements for elements that may also contain content.
+The content may be plain text or other HTML elements for elements that allow content.
 For content elements, we want to create a closing tag.
 Closing tags are very similar to their opening tag.
 The only difference is adding a [forward slash](https://www.thesaurus.com/e/grammar/slash/) after the left angle bracket.

-The Internet is built on atomic concepts that are repeated and combined to do amazing things.
-The construction of elements is a perfect example.
+The Internet (and software development generally) is built on atomic concepts that are repeated and combined to do amazing things; think [LEGO](https://www.lego.com/en-us).
+The construction of elements is a perfect example; if you can type three special characters (`<`, `>`, and `/`>), and some letters, you can create every HTML element and then some.

 Right now, our `index.html` file is not what we call a well-formed HTML document.
 However, it works because most browsers try hard to make pages work.